artbase/rhino-news/EthereumBook.md

 # Oracles
 # DApps✅
 # The Ethereum Virtual Machine✅
-- What is EVM✅
+- ✅ What is EVM
-- Opcodes and bytecode✅
+- ✅ Opcodes and bytecode
-- Gas✅
+- ✅ Gas
 # Consensus
 # Ethereum Fork History
 # Ethereum Standards